Scanning your WordPress sites for Malware is the most important thing you can do to protect your site.

 - Gathers 25+ distinct “bot signals” to monitor, track and score visitors to build a unique “bot” profile.

-Once we’ve accessed a visitor and determined it to be a bot, and more specifically, a bad bot, we prevent that visitor from performing certain requests against the site.
+Once we’ve assessed a visitor and determined it to be a bot, and more specifically, a bad bot, we prevent that visitor from performing certain requests against the site.
 And, depending on the Shield configuration, we can block that bot from sending any requests to the site entirely.

 ShieldPRO prevents 10,000s of WordPress sites from being hacking every single day by standing in the way of malicious bots.